SophieNiu/webdesignfinal/README.md

 11/15 - one and half hour discussion time

-11/26 - Created the index.html and wrote content - Yiqi Ye ~ 2 hours
+11/26 - Created the index.html and wrote content - Yiqi Ye > 3 hours

+Thanksgiving Break - created and displayed the third graph in the index.html - Sophie Niu > 6 hours

-Thanksgiving - Implemented the first and the second d3 graph and reformated the page layout - Kefan Xu > 8 hours
+Thanksgiving Break- Implemented the first and the second d3 graphs and reformated the page layout - Kefan Xu > 8 hours

 ## Reference Code Snippets:
 1. Streamgraph: https://bl.ocks.org/mbostock/1256572